semperos/aplus/README.md

    sudo dnf install xorg-x11-xbitmaps
 ```
    The Fedora-26 package for XEmacs includes MULE, and the APL key mapping fails.
-   You ned to download and build the source for XEmancs 21.5.34 without MULE.
+   You ned to download and build the source for XEmacs 21.5.34 without MULE.

    You will need to make changes to
 ```